 Karst peaks, rice terraces, and the most beautiful river in China.

-"Guilin's scenery is the finest under heaven" — this Chinese proverb has been true for centuries.
+"Guilin's scenery is the finest under heaven."
+This Chinese proverb has been true for centuries.
 The Li River winds through thousands of karst limestone peaks, a landscape so distinctive it appears on the ¥20 banknote.

 Beyond the river, the Longji Rice Terraces climb mountainsides in perfect contour lines, carved by Zhuang and Yao communities over 700 years.
 For geography students, this is a living textbook.
 For everyone else, it's simply unforgettable.